Boeing E-3 Sentry: United Kingdom

 In February 1987 the UK and France ordered E-3 aircraft in a joint project which saw deliveries start in 1991.
 The British requirement arose due to the cancellation of the BAE Nimrod AEW3 project.
-France operates its E-3F aircraft independently of NATO, UK E-3Ds formed the E-3D Component of the NATO Airborne Early Warning and Control Force (NAEWCF), receiving much of their tasking directly from NATO.
-However, RAF E-3Ds remain UK manned and capable of independent, national tasking.
-This has been done on numerous occasions, notably when E-3Ds were committed to operations over Afghanistan in 2001 and Iraq in 2003.
+UK E-3Ds contributed to the NATO Airborne Early Warning and Control Force (NAEWCF), receiving much of their tasking directly from NATO.
+However, RAF E-3Ds remained UK-crewed and capable of independent, national tasking.

-The UK fleet has slowly been reduced from 7 since 2011.
 In 2009, the UK effectively limited the service life of the E-3D fleet by de-funding the Project Eagle upgrade which would have seen it upgraded in line with the USAF Block 40/45 standard.
 AirForces Monthly reported that by December 2020, just 2 aircraft were available for operations at any one time.
 The Strategic Defence and Security Review 2015 had announced the intention to retain the E-3D fleet until 2035, however in March 2019, the Ministry of Defence announced that the E-3Ds would be replaced by five E-7 Wedgetails from 2023.
 The £1.51 billion contract was awarded to Boeing without a competitive procurement process, a decision criticised by both competitors of Boeing and the UK's Defence Select Committee.
 The 2021 Integrated Defence Review confirmed a reduced order of three aircraft.
 On 27 January 2015, the RAF deployed an E-3D Sentry to Cyprus in support of U.S.-led coalition airstrikes against Islamic State militants in Iraq and Syria.
-The last intended operational flight by an RAF E3 Sentry was supposed to be in July 2021 with the Sentry retired from service, however RAF ZH101 and ZH106 have both flown patrols over Poland / Eastern Europe during Russia's incursions into Ukraine during late February / March 2022.
+The last operational flight by an RAF E3 Sentry was in July 2021 with the Sentry subsequently retired from service.

 France

 In February 1987 the UK and France ordered E-3 aircraft in a joint project which saw deliveries start in 1991.
-France operates its E-3F aircraft independently of NATO, UK E-3Ds formed the E-3D Component of the NATO Airborne Early Warning and Control Force (NAEWCF), receiving much of their tasking directly from NATO.
+France operates its E-3F aircraft independently of NATO.
 France operates four aircraft, all fitted with the newer CFM56-2 engines.

+In early 2024, there were reports that France is looking to the Swedish Saab GlobalEye to replace its AWACS aircraft.

 Chile

-3 Boeing E-3D Sentry (Sentry AEW.1) aircraft, acquired second hand from the United Kingdom in September 2021, arrived in Chile in July 2022; units ZH103 and ZH106 will join the "Grupo de Aviación N.º 10" of the II Air Brigade.
+Three Boeing E-3D Sentry (Sentry AEW.1) aircraft, acquired second hand from the United Kingdom in September 2021, arrived in Chile in July 2022; units ZH103 and ZH106 will join the "Grupo de Aviación N.º 10" of the II Air Brigade.
+The other E-3D will reportedly be used as a source of spare parts.